-There were about 34,100 jobs for Communications Professor in 2016 (in the United States).
+In 2016, there was an estimated number of 34,100 jobs in the United States for Communications Professor.
 New jobs are being produced at a rate of 10% which is above the national average.
 The Bureau of Labor Statistics predicts 3,400 new jobs for Communications Professor by 2026.
 Due to new job openings and attrition, there will be an average of 3,000 job openings in this field each year.

 The states with the most job growth for Communications Professor are Utah, Colorado, and Missouri.
 Watch out if you plan on working in Vermont, Wyoming, or Rhode Island.
 These states have the worst job growth for this type of profession.